Michael R. Bruchas, Ph.D.

 Icahn School of Medicine at Mount Sinai,

 Dr. Kenny is the Ward-Coleman Professor and Chairman of The Nash Department of Neuroscience and Director of the Drug Discovery Institute at the Icahn School of Medicine at Mount Sinai.
 Dr. Kenny is also co-founder of Eolas Therapeutics Inc., a company focused on developing novel medications for drug addiction.
-Dr. Kenny serves as a Senior Editor for The Journal of Neuroscience and on the advisory council for the National Institute of Drug Abuse (NIDA).
+Dr. Kenny is a member of the the advisory council for the National Institute of Drug Abuse (NIDA) and has served as a Senior Editor for The Journal of Neuroscience.
 Dr. Kenny is a graduate of Trinity College Dublin, where he earned a degree in Biochemistry.
-He completed his Ph.D. in neuropharmacology at King’s College London.
+He completed his Ph.D. in neuropharmacology at King's College London.
 Dr. Kenny completed his postdoctoral training at The Scripps Research Institute in La Jolla, CA. Prior joining the Icahn School of Medicine at Mount Sinai, Dr. Kenny was on the faculty of The Scripps Research Institute in Jupiter, Florida.
 Research in Dr. Kenny’s laboratory is focused on understanding the molecular neurobiology of drug addiction, obesity and schizophrenia.
 Dr. Kenny has received numerous awards for his research, including the Daniel H. Efron Research Award from the American College of Neuropsychopharmacology (ACNP), the Jacob P. Waletzky Memorial Award from the Society for Neuroscience (SfN), Distinguished Investigator Award from NARSAD, and the Tom Connor Distinguished Investigator Award from Neuroscience Ireland.

 Courtney Miller, Ph.D.

-Courtney Miller, PhD, is an Associate Professor in the Departments of Molecular Medicine and Neuroscience at Scripps Research.
+Courtney Miller, PhD, is a Professor in the Departments of Molecular Medicine and Neuroscience and the Director of Academic Affairs at UF Scripps Biomedical Research.
 The primary focus of Dr. Miller’s lab is the discovery and development of therapeutics for diseases and disorders of the brain.
-Dr. Miller’s lab is currently developing medications to prevent substance use relapse and to treat glioblastoma multiforme.
+Dr. Miller’s lab is currently developing medications to prevent substance use relapse and to treat glioblastoma, an aggressive form of brain cancer.
 Dr. Miller’s efforts have been recognized in a variety of ways, including being selected as a Fellow in the Kauffman Foundation Venture Capital Program, named Scripps Outstanding Mentor of the Year, and awarded the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE) by President Obama for her work in addiction.
-Dr. Miller also has a passion for advancing women in science and, in 2007, co-founded the Professional Women’s Nexus (PWN), driven by the mission of retaining women and other underrepresented groups in the higher ranks of science.
-PWN currently has a membership of nearly 1,000 female scientists.
+Dr. Miller is also co-founder and acting CEO of Myosin Therapeutics, an early-stage life science company focused on developing new medications based on molecular nanomotors.
+Dr. Miller has a passion for advancing women in science and, in 2007, co-founded the Professional Women’s Nexus (PWN), driven by the mission of retaining women and other underrepresented groups in the higher ranks of science.
+PWN currently has a membership of nearly 1,000 scientists.

 Eric J. Nestler, M.D., Ph.D.